CavaniNicolas/IA_UQAC/README.md

-# AI projects as part of a UQAC class
+# AI projects as part of a UQAC course

 ## MansionCleaner